MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-430-Energy-Conservation-Program-Consumer-Products/subpart-C-Energy-Water-Conservation-Standards/section-430.32.md

 |4-foot miniature bipin standard output|≤4,500K  <br/>\>4,500K and ≤7,000K|                  95.0  <br/>89.3                   |
 |  4-foot miniature bipin high output  |≤4,500K  <br/>\>4,500K and ≤7,000K|                  82.7  <br/>76.9                   |

-(5) Except as provided in paragraph (n)(6) of this section, each of the following incandescent reflector lamps manufactured after November 1, 1995, shall meet or exceed the lamp efficacy standards shown in the table:
+(5) Subject to the sales prohibition in paragraph (dd) of this section, and except as provided in paragraph (n)(6) of this section, each of the following incandescent reflector lamps manufactured after November 1, 1995, shall meet or exceed the lamp efficacy standards shown in the table:

 |Nominal lamp wattage|Minimum  <br/>average lamp  <br/>efficacy  <br/>lm/W|
 |--------------------|----------------------------------------------------|